dikshya-pahari/Odin-Projects/1-odin-recipies/README.md

 # Basic Recipe Project

-#This project is for HTML tutorial from odin project.
+# This project is for HTML tutorial from Odin project.